Logo Open Heavens Ministry

 Since Antioch Syria in the first century CE, the people groups, claiming the new first-century "Christian" moniker, frequently oscillate between followers hoping for life journey completion as either earthly fleshly resuscitation or heavenly spiritual transformation destinies.
 This site hears in God's speech-action/revelation to his people, a heavenly calling by Jesus, as Christ, to shepherd those who believe in him at death and judgment into heaven, a normative opinion held by Christians and forcibly suppressed by religious authorities since the latter half of the first century (See Henry, "Atonement and Logic of Resurrection in Hebrews 9:27-28," p.
 145-50).
 This hearing cuts across much of modern orthodox Christianity since the fourth century CE, which in holding to traditions more than the first-century text of Scripture (copies of Greek manuscripts controlled by leaders), mainly hears only promised ethical and legal changes of status for people on a mysterious religious path to a renewed, fleshly, earthly kingdom.
 In philosophical and theological gap-filling beyond the speech of God, many since the fifth-century CE, to shore up obvious tradition incoherence with the text of Scripture (in the fifth century CE, more believers beyond leaders could now read the new Latin translation of 405 CE by Jerome), have since embraced ideology that deceased believers are in some quasi-intermediate-state, considered either as a mystery of "in Christ," or now inferior beings awaiting "asleep" or wandering the earth, until a final perfection in return to their fleshly bodies during a second coming of Jesus at the end of the age.
 Neither position maps sensibly in Scripture.
 However, the general believer usually believes that they will see Jesus at death to shepherd them into heaven (Psalm 23; 2 Cor 4-5; Phil 1:21-23; 3:17-21), which does have a strong hearing, at least until listening more to the later religious orthodoxy more than God himself.

-The Role of Conversation in Cohesive Biblical Mapping
+The Necessity of Conversation With Cohesive Biblical Mapping

 God's speech about his purpose in Christ for people and his present creation, as always cohesive revelation (2 Tim 3:16-17; 2 Pet 1:20-21), can be mapped in time and space within the parameters of the current tabernacle of the heavens (Heb 8:1-6).
 Incohesive hearing of God's speech arises when heavenly truth is flattened and replaced either by escalated or isolated, earthly, religious elements that become distorted, disconnected images from their heavenly reality.
 Errant claims about God's speech-action are often worked out on an earth-centric, spatial background-field with limited heavenly access for people.
 Further, these alternative religious assertions by false prophets, biblically so-called, fall under the rejected teaching of Babylon (Rev 17-18).
 Since people cannot sense the realm of heaven contained in the descriptions of God's promises in Christ (1 Cor 2:6-16), God reveals the spatial way and life of heavenly truth through his Spirit by direct prophecy, analogy, and typology in outlines, shadows, parables, visions, antitypes, and images.
 These methods of revelation are developed in Mapping Conversation 4: First-century, Aion-Field (apocalyptic), Temple-of-the-Heavens Based, Background Revelation.